 Mango Salsa Recipe

-Now that barbecue season is upon us, I thought it was high time I added my mango salsa to this blog.
+Now that barbecue season is upon us, I thought it was high time I added my mango salsa and this strawberry salsa to this blog.
+Both of these fruit salsas are delicious!

 Mangoes are delicious, but they can be frustrating to cut if you don’t know how to do it.
 I’m including a video below of four different ways to cut a mango.
 I would recommend the first method for salsa, but the fourth method is fun and makes for a pretty presentation.